terminalofcats/terminal/examples/dialin-chatbot/README.md

 If you're starting from scratch, using Daily to provision phone numbers alongside Daily as a transport offers some convenience (such as automatic call forwarding.)

-If you already have Twilio numbers and workflows that you want to connect to your Pipecat bots, there is some additional configuration required (you'll need to create a `on_dialin_ready` and use the Twilio client to trigger the forward.)
+If you already have Twilio numbers and workflows that you want to connect to your Cat Terminal bots, there is some additional configuration required (you'll need to create a `on_dialin_ready` and use the Twilio client to trigger the forward.)

 You can read more about this, as well as see respective walkthroughs in our docs.